 Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of Personal Data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation).

-All Luminor group entities directly or indirectly controlled by holding company Luminor Group AB, registered in the Kingdom of Sweden, org.
-No 559072-8316, including but not limited to: Luminor Bank AS and it’s branches; Luminor Kindlustusmaakler OÜ; Luminor Liising AS; Luminor Pensions Estonia AS; Luminor investicijų valdymas UAB; Luminor Lizingas UAB; Luminor Līzings, SIA; Luminor Līzings Latvija, SIA; Luminor Finance, SIA; Luminor Asset Management, IPAS; Luminor Latvijas atklātais pensiju fonds, AS; the full list of Luminor group entities and their contact details is available here.
+All Luminor group entities directly or indirectly controlled by holding company Luminor Holding AS, registered in the Republic of Estonia, reg no 14723133, including but not limited to: Luminor Bank AS and its branches; Luminor Liising AS; Luminor Pensions Estonia AS; Luminor investicijų valdymas UAB; Luminor Lizingas UAB; Luminor Līzings, SIA; Luminor Līzings Latvija, SIA; Luminor Finance, SIA; Luminor Asset Management, IPAS; Luminor Latvijas atklātais pensiju fonds, AS; the full list of Luminor group entities and their contact details is available here.

 Any legal entity or branch belonging to the Luminor Group.